drewstinnett/gout/doc/README.md

 func GetFormats() []string
 ```

-GetFormats Return a list of formats available in Formatters
+GetFormats Return a list of formats available in formatters\.
+Useful if you need to check what formatters are available in a standardized way

 ## func OutputData